CDE will be closed on Friday, July 3 for the Independence Day holiday.

+- Have one or more schools with an identified student percentage (ISP) of 40 percent or greater, as of April 1.
 In the first year, the ISP will be multiplied by a factor of 1.6, to determine the total percentage of students at the free rate of reimbursement.
 For example, an LEA with a 62.5 ISP, multiplied by the factor of 1.6 will receive 100 percent at the free reimbursement rate.
 If the total percentage of students is below 100 percent, the remaining percentage of students will be reimbursed at the paid rate by the LEA with non-federal funds.

 Provision 2 requires that the school serve meals to participating children at no charge but reduced application burdens to once every 4 years and simplifies meal counting and claiming procedures by allowing a school to receive meal reimbursement based on claiming percentages.
 During the first year, known as the base year, there is no change in traditional procedures and administrative burden.
 During years 2, 3 and 4 of the cycle, the school makes no new eligibility determinations and continues to serve all children meals at no charge.
 The school takes counts of only the total number of reimbursable meals served each day.
 Reimbursement during these years is determined by applying the percentages of free, reduced price and paid meals served during the base year to the total meal count for the claiming period in subsequent years.
 Federal reimbursement is based on these percentages and the meals are reimbursed at the free, reduced price and paid rates.